 - In a container, plant the peach seedling.
 Maintain a sunny place for the seedling and enough water to keep the soil moist.
 After the last frost, move it outside in early spring.

-- Get ready for peach sprout for the outdoors.
+- Get ready for peach sprouts for the outdoors.
 After your peach tree sprouts, acclimatize it to the outside to prepare it for transplanting, as it will quickly outgrow its container.
-Place the peach seedling outside in a sheltered area for two hours after it has at least two sets of true leaves and all threat of frost has passed.
+Place the peach seedling outside in a sheltered area for two hours after it has at least two sets of true leaves and all frost threats have passed.
 Place it outside for three hours the next day.
 Increase the time by an hour each day until the peach plant is used to the sun, wind, and temperatures outside.

 Choose a location for your peach tree that receives full sun and has good drainage.
 Dig a hole deep enough to fit the peach plant’s tap root without injuring it.
 Keep your peach tree hydrated during its first growing season.
 It will take around three years for the seedling to mature, at which point it will be ready to produce blooms and fruit.